DennisBeest/BootPredError/README.md

 # BootPredError
-A bootstrap to obtain an estimate of AUC/iAUC with its 95%CI for logistic/cox regression
+A bootstrap to obtain an estimate of the AUC/iAUC with its 95%CI for logistic/cox regression